maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

   - The 4-question framework of TM includes:
     1. What are we working on?

-       -Whiteboards, Value of collaboration (Creating simultaneously), could be much wider.
+      - Whiteboards, Value of collaboration (Creating simultaneously), could be much wider.
       - Collaborating to help us answer this question is essential.
       - Sketching is a way to create inputs and list down issues that could help us answer the next question in the framework.
       - Records help us learn new things about the system we are working on and help us fill necessary details.